UNamurCSFaculty/2324_INFOM126_GROUPE_10/README.md

     source venv/bin/activate  # On Windows: venv\Scripts\activate
     pip install -r requirements.txt
     ```

-3. **Run the app:**

-    ```
-    python manage.py runserver
-    ```

 ## Running Tests

 ```
 python manage.py test
 ```
-## Usage
-Access the site at http://localhost:8000.
-- Add messages using the provided form.
-- View, edit, or delete messages from the message history.
 ## Docker
 To run the app using Docker: